Sucran/Sucran.github.io/README.md

 ## 📄 License

-The content of this blog is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-The code is licensed under [MIT License](LICENSE).
+The content of this blog is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed) The code is licensed under [MIT License](LICENSE).